What is BAAY EduArts?

 As part of BAAY’s commitment to equity and access, EduArts is proud to offer both partial and full tuition assistance to students in need.
 We believe every child has a right to an arts-infused education!
 Click here to fill out the online application, and we will be in touch via email and work with you to find your best payment solution.

-The following schools have BAAY EduArts programming in the Spring 2022 sessions.
+The following schools have BAAY EduArts programming in the Fall 2022 sessions.
 Any clickable links go to a registration page; other schools not linked below, contact your school’s enrichment coordinator.

 Letters of Recommendation